NicoleEic/Brain_and_Code/_posts/2019-08-07-some-bits-about-bids.md

 ---
 layout: post
-title: "Some bits about BIDS"
+title: "Some bits about BIDS  - the Brain Imaging Data Structure format"
 ---

 As a first blog entry I would like to talk about something which sits directly on the interface between the two themes of my blog - Brain and Code - , namely the way you organize your neuroimaging and behavioural data.
-The Brain Imaging Data Structure format (BIDS, https://bids.neuroimaging.io) provides conventions about structuring and naming your raw data files, which is incredibly useful for sharing data both within teams and the global research community.
+The Brain Imaging Data Structure format (BIDS<sup>1</sup>, https://bids.neuroimaging.io) provides conventions about structuring and naming your raw data files, which is incredibly useful for sharing data both within teams and the global research community.
 But also, and this is why I chose to write about BIDS, it helped me to write much more structured, and reusable code.

 The concept of structuring your dataset in a hierarchical format is intuitive to anyone, but the BIDS specification ensures that your naming conventions are coherent and comprehendible (even when you look at your data in a few years time).
 More importantly, an increasing number of software packages will understand your folder structure, so that you can directly plug your data into a existing analysis pipeline or data validation tools.